-In case banks'/ DFIs' holding in a single mutual fund exceeds 50%; then the investment/ holding up to 30% of a mutual fund would attract capital charge based on look through approaches whereas the incremental amount exceeding 30% threshold would be deducted from Tier-1 capital of the bank.
-Furthermore, where the banks' investment is subject to any lock-in clause (irrespective of its percentage holding) under which the bank cannot liquidate its position (e.g. seed capital), the entire investment would be deducted from Tier-1 for capital adequacy purposes.
+In case banks' holding/ investment in a single mutual fund exceeds 50%; then the investment up to 30% of a mutual fund will attract capital charge based on look through approaches whereas the incremental amount exceeding 30% threshold will be deducted from Tier-1 capital of the bank.
+Furthermore, where the banks' investment is subject to any lock-in clause (irrespective of its percentage holding) under which the bank cannot liquidate its position (e.g. seed capital), the entire investment will be deducted from Tier-1 for CAR.